Musou Orochi Z: Gameplay

 As Musou Orochi Z is a combination of the first two games, the gameplay follows the standard set by the first Orochi; the player selects three characters and uses them in one stage.
-However, certain aspects of the gameplay have been changed.
+Certain aspects of the gameplay have been changed.
 For the first time, the second player can choose their own separate team of three characters, unlike the previous two games where both players are forced to use the same characters.

 Dream Mode too has been changed; 12 stages have been added, giving a total of 40 Dream mode stages.
 Unlike Warriors Orochi 2, characters outside the Three Kingdoms and Sengoku periods are included as well.
-These are also included in the Western release of Warriors Orochi 2 on the PSP, as this game is not being released in Europe or North America.
+These are also included in the Western release of Warriors Orochi 2 on the PlayStation Portable, as this game is not being released in Europe or North America.

 Characters

-In addition to the 92 characters from the first two Orochi games returning, two newcomers are to make their first appearance in the game as well:
+In addition to the 92 characters from the first two Orochi games returning, two newcomers make their first appearance in the game as well: